The site value of your land is used to calculate land tax.

 Site value and land tax

 Site value is the unimproved value of your land, which means it excludes capital improvements such as buildings.
-Site value is determined as part of the regular statewide general valuation process.
+Site value is determined as part of the annual statewide general valuation process.

 On your land tax assessment, site value is referred to as taxable value.
 You can find the total taxable value of your land on the right hand side of your Statement of Lands, which accompanies your assessment.